adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 04.Create-AD-Groups
 - Create new groups in Active Directory with PowerShell script from csv file to import.

-#### 05.Get-Inactive-AD-Computers
+#### 05.Get-Inactive-AD-CompUsers
-- Get computers objects inactive in Active Directory with PowerShell script and export to a csv file.
+- Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.

 #### 06.Get-Move-AD-Computers
 - Get or move computers objects in Active Directory with PowerShell script from csv file to import.